A Characterization for Decidable Separability by Piecewise Testable Languages: Introduction

 \section{Introduction}

-We say that language $I$ can be \emph{separated} from $E$ by language $S$ if $S$ includes $I$ and excludes $E$, that is, $I \subseteq S$ and $S \cap E = \emptyset$.
-In this case, we call $S$ a \emph{separator}.
-We study the \emph{separability problem} of a class $\C$ by a class $\S$:
+Given three languages $I,E,S$, we say that $I$ is \emph{separated} from $E$ by $S$ if $S$ includes $I$ and excludes $E$, that is, $I \subseteq S$ and $S \cap E = \emptyset$.
+In this case, we say that $S$ is a \emph{separator}.
+We study the separability problem of a class~$\C$ by a class $\S$: